isuams/isuams/gallery/scrapbook.md

 section: gallery
 ---

-Each year, our historian puts together a scrapbook of photos from throughout the year of AMS members participating in different events.
-In 2023, we switched this to an online scrapbook to allow everyone to view what our AMS members have done throughout the year, regardless of where they are!
+In years past, our historian has put together a scrapbook of photos from throughout the year of AMS members participating in different events.
+In 2023, we made this  scrapbook available online to allow everyone to view what our AMS members have done throughout the year, regardless of where they are!

 <section>
   <h2>Most Recent Scrapbook</h2>